 The principal purposes of the offering were to obtain additional capital, establish a public market for our common stock and facilitate our future access to public capital markets.
 We intend to use the net proceeds of the offering for working capital and other general corporate purposes, including capital expenditures and research and development.
 We may use a portion of the net proceeds to acquire businesses, products or technologies that are complementary to our current or future business and product lines; however, we have never made an acquisition and currently have no specific acquisitions planned.
-Our management has significant flexibility in applying the net proceeds of the offering.
-Pending such uses, the net proceeds of the offering have been invested in investment grade, interest-bearing securities.
+To date, we have used proceeds from the offering as follows: